 Wander the bustling, winding lanes along The Bund and through Frenchtown to discover the remnants of Shanghai’s decadent colonial past.

-Read more about Shanghai
+Read more about Getting to Shanghai

 Hong Kong’s visually stunning landscape – anchored amid glass and steel skyscrapers, colonial buildings and traditional Chinese temples – offers a fascinating and eclectic mix of British colonial history and Chinese culture.